PrototypeML/PrototypeML/docs/models.md

 ### Connecting components together (links, input ports, and output ports)

-Arcs in the code graph show the data flow between components.
+Arcs in the code-graph show the data flow between components.
 To draw an arc connecting a new component, click on the output port of an existing component and hold the mouse down, then drag it to the input port on the new component, and release the mouse.
 Do the same from the output port of the new component to the input port of an existing component.